krxxys/flexnotes/readme.md

 ```bash
 git clone https://github.com/krxxys/flexnotes.git && cd flexnotes
 ```
-2. Create .env (for the local) and .env.production (for the backend) files based on the .env.example
+2. Create .env (for the local) and .env.production (for the docker backend if u want to use docker) files based on the .env.example
 3. To run localy you need local mongodb server or you can use mongo from the docker but set the good ports
 ```bash
 # To run locally